 These materials are not from HUD or FHA and were not approved by HUD or a government agency.

 Construction loans are used to finance the construction of a new structure.
-Whether you're interested in building a brand new home for you and your family or you're looking to construct a commercial property we can help craft a terrific lending solution.
-Each loan is as unique as the property you're looking to construct.
+Whether you’re interested in building a brand new home for you or your family we can help craft a terrific lending solution.
+Each loan is as unique as the property you’re looking to construct.

 We look forward to your questions about construction loans.
 Please call us to find out more.

 Home equity loans call for the borrower to acquire a new loan on an already mortgaged property using the equity you’ve built as collateral.
 Home equity loans can be used for those looking to pay down medical or consumer debt, start a business or pay tuition.
 Please contact us directly if you’re interested in a home equity loan.
 Most states restrict the amount of money one can borrow against their home.
 Interest rates on home equity loans are generally higher than conventional loans.